 You must not use a relationship with a participant or their family for personal gain.
-Gift-giving and accepting presents should only take place in line with US Policy on Gifts and Hospitality and should be agreed with your manager.
+Gift-giving and accepting presents should only take place in line with US's Policy on Gifts and Hospitality and should be agreed with your manager.

-2.3 Concern about a breach/potential breach of your own or a member of staff/external colleague's professional boundaries
+2.7 Concern about a breach/potential breach of professional boundaries

-Action: Staff/Volunteers/Providers
+Action: Staff/ Worker / Volunteers / Providers

-Concerns about a breach or potential breach of professional boundaries by you or a colleague or external agency must be shared with your manager.
+- Concerns about a breach or potential breach of professional boundaries by you or a colleague or external agency must be shared with your manager.
 This should happen regardless of whether the breach of professional boundaries was due to initial intentions being well meaning.
-A breach to the Professional Boundaries may place an Adult at Risk at further risk of harm and you have a duty to act upon your concerns to safeguard children, Adults at Risk and families.

-- 2. Where you feel unable to report the concern/s to your line manager, you should refer them to the Designated Safeguarding Lead. - 3.
-If you cannot raise issues through your management or consider the breach of Professional Boundaries not to have been dealt with appropriately, is continuing or your line manager is complicit on the breach you should report via the Whistleblowing Procedure. - 4.
-The organisation recognises that it is possible that the friends and family of staff members may become participants and, indeed, that staff members themselves may in some circumstances become participants.
-It is incumbent on staff members to speak to their Manager about such situations to avoid any conflicts of interest, breaches of confidentiality or professional boundary issues.
+A breach of the Professional Boundaries may place a child/young person at risk of harm and you have a duty to act upon your concerns to safeguard children and families. - 2.
+Where you feel unable to report the concern/s to your manager, you should refer them to the Trustee Planning and Development. - 3.
+If you cannot raise issues through your management or you consider the breach of professional boundaries not to have been dealt with appropriately, you should report via the use the Whistleblowing Procedure.

-- 1. All potential breaches of professional boundaries should be taken seriously.
-The breach may not be a single event but a series of events and interactions, which together cause the individual, a colleague or external agency to cross the boundary between what would be considered a professional relationship to a non-professional relationship. - Staff must be supported to address any concern about their own breach of professional boundaries without the automatic risk of disciplinary proceedings.
-However, staff should be made aware of all possible consequences depending on the severity and nature of the breach including possible disciplinary action; dismissal; referral to the Regulatory bodies, relevant local Authorities, Disclosure and Barring Service and/ or police. - 3.
+- All potential breaches of professional boundaries must be taken seriously.
+The breach may not be a single event but a series of events and interactions, which together cause the individual to cross the boundary between what would be considered a professional relationship to a nonprofessional relationship. - 2.
+Staff must be supported to address any concern about a breach of professional boundaries without the automatic risk of disciplinary proceedings.
+However, staff must be made aware of all possible consequences depending on the severity and nature of the breach including possible disciplinary action; dismissal; referral to Regulatory bodies, relevant Local Authorities, Disclosure and Barring Service, Disclosure Scotland and/or the police as appropriate. - 3.
 Conduct an investigation to establish the facts and decide whether there is a disciplinary case to answer refer to Disciplinary Policy and Procedure. - 4.
-All breaches of professional boundaries are to be recorded on individual staff files including any action taken.
-In cases where no case to answer is found the outcome should be recorded. - 5.
-Work through with staff members sensitively, but honestly, the implications and issues where they or a member of their family is or becomes a participant. - 6.
-If concerns arise regarding a colleague from another organisation consult with your manager to consider how these matters are appropriately raised in a timely manner.
+All breaches of professional boundaries are to be recorded on individual staff files including any outcome of action taken.
+In cases where there is found to be 'no case to answer' the outcome should still be recorded.

-3. Responding to an Adult at Risk Concern
+3. Responding to safeguarding concerns